Product managers create a lot of documents. Some important, and some even more important. (There is nothing that PMs do that is not important 😜)

 Different companies and teams use these two methodologies differently.
 Some teams create OKRs and follow them throughout the year.
 Other teams have broad goals and have KPIs to measure progress.

-You should do what feels natural and easy to follow for you and your team.
+You should follow what feels natural and easy for you and your team.

-As a first step, both documents (OKRs and KPI doc) are created collectively by the PM and the EM.
+As a first step, the PM and the EM create both documents (OKRs and KPI doc) collectively.
 Then, OKRs (or KPIs) are reviewed and approved by someone senior in the hierarchy.
-The approval is mainly to ensure that the team’s objectives aligns with the company’s larger goals and vision.
+The approval ensures that the team’s objectives align with the company’s goals and vision.

 Example for OKRs: